Print

 China's railway system being one of the largest in the world is perhaps the safest way to travel in mainland China.
 Whether you're taking a short trip to TaiShan or a long journey to Tibet (pictured left), China has some of the most breath taking scenery in the world and the railway system is the best way to experience its grandeur!

-The Qingdao Train Station allows you to purchase/reserve tickets 10 days prior to departure and opens at 5:00 am.
-Keep in mind that China's railway system does not operate on a centralized ticket booking system.
-Beijing's train station also allows you to purchase/reserve your tickets 10 days in advance during national holidays, while the CRH (China Railway High-speed) that connects Qingdao to Beijing and many other cities including ShangHai(上海) TaiShan(泰山) YanTai(烟台) XiAn(西安) ChengDu(成都) JiNan(济南) GuangZhou East(广州东) TongHua(通化) DanDong(丹东) ZhengZhou(郑州) WuChang(武昌) HeZe(荷泽) LanCun(兰村) LanZhou(兰州) XiNing(西宁) TaiZhou(泰州) NanChang(南昌) FuZhou(福州) CaoXian(曹县) TaiYuan(太原) XuZhou(徐州) BaoTou(包头) HanKou(汉口) can be purchased up to 20 days in advance at some stations.
+The Qingdao Train Station allows you to purchase/reserve tickets 5 days prior to departure and opens at 5:00 am.
+Keep in mind that China’s railway system does not operate on a centralized ticket booking system.
+Beijing’s train station allows you to purchase/reserve your D,G,Z tickets 10 days in advance and while the T,K,N,A tickets may only be reserved 5 days prior to departure.
+CRH (China Railway High-speed) D/G trains connect Qingdao to Beijing and many other cities including JiNan(济南), TaiShan(泰山), and ShangHai(上海).
+Slower T,K,N,A trains connect Qingdao to YanTai(烟台) XiAn(西安) ChengDu(成都) GuangZhou East(广州东) TongHua(通化) DanDong(丹东) ZhengZhou(郑州) WuChang(武昌) HeZe(荷泽) LanCun(兰村) LanZhou(兰州) XiNing(西宁) TaiZhou(泰州) NanChang(南昌) FuZhou(福州) CaoXian(曹县) TaiYuan(太原) XuZhou(徐州) BaoTou(包头) HanKou(汉口) can be purchased up to 5 days in advance at most stations.
 Booking tickets for secondary destinations, at your local train station in advance, is currently not an option.
-The best advice is to book your next leg of travel as soon as you arrive at your immediate destination.
-Traveling during China's holidays can be difficult, but not impossible; it just takes some planning and simple street smarts.
+However, local ticket agencies can book secondary destinations in advance.
+The best advice is to book your next leg of travel as soon as you arrive at your immediate destination or book your entire trip at a local ticket agency.
+Traveling during China’s holidays can be difficult, but not impossible; it just takes some planning and simple street smarts.
 Remember that you can always upgrade a standing ticket once you are on board!
 Visit Qingdao Train Schedule for details.

-News & BBS Living Essentials Qingdao's Train Stations - China's Railway System
+青岛 » Qingdao News » Living Essentials in Qingdao » Qingdao’s Train Stations – China’s Railway System